 After an introduction of the band, (including a horn section and “E Street Choir,” along with the usual suspects: Steven Van Zandt, Max Weinberg, and Nils Lofgren, among others), Bruce got back to business with a somber “My City of Ruins.”
 Two of the band’s original members are now deceased, the aforementioned Clemons as well as Danny Federici, and in a subtle, yet effective tribute to both, a single spotlight shone down on the former members’ spots on stage.

 A pair of songs from the 1978 release ‘Darkness on the Edge of Town,’ “The Promised Land,” and “Racing in the Street” fed both the crowd and the band as the show just kept rolling along.
-A medley of songs dedicated to the Apollo, where the band recently played, rolled into “Because the Night,” crowd favorite “The Rising,” and a set ending “Light of Day.”
+A medley of songs dedicated to the Apollo, where the band recently played, rolled into “Because the Night,” crowd favorite “The Rising,” and a set-ending “Light of Day.”

 After a brief break, during which I’m still not convinced anyone even left the stage, the E Street Band returned with special guest Michelle Moore, who does some rapping (yes, rapping) on the new album on a tune called “Rocky Ground,” which came through spectacularly in a live setting.
-The five song encore was just getting started as their very energetic and never-ending showman led them through “Out in the Street,” arguably his greatest hit, “Born to Run,” “Dancing in the Dark,” and finally, a lively “Tenth Avenue Freeze Out.”
+The five-song encore was just getting started as their very energetic and never-ending showman led them through “Out in the Street,” arguably his greatest hit, “Born to Run,” followed by “Dancing in the Dark,” and finally, a lively “Tenth Avenue Freeze Out.”
 A moment of silence in honor of Clemons, was followed by a video tribute.
 A touching moment, indeed.